COMSOC-Community/comsoc-website/docs/tools.md

 ## Best Practices

-The development of tools for and by the COMSOC community is guided by the sense of [community]({{ "community" | relative_url }}) together with the principles of [open source development](https://opensource.com/resources/what-open-source){:target="_blank" rel="noreferrer"}.
+The development of tools for and by the COMSOC community is guided by the general spirit of this [community]({{ "community" | relative_url }}) together with the principles of [open source development](https://opensource.com/resources/what-open-source){:target="_blank" rel="noreferrer"}.
-We aim to create a vibrant and inclusive ecosystem that is inviting and inclusive to everyone.
+We aim to create a vibrant and inclusive ecosystem that benefits everyone.
 The success of the tools can only come together with support from the community.

-We have assembled below a set of best practices to be considered when developing tools.
+To this end, we have assembled a list of best practices to be considered when developing tools:

-- **Assess the need**: a lot of tools have already been developed, it is often better to develop further existing tools than to create new ones.
-Explore the tools below to get an idea of what exists, what are the standards etc...
+- **Assess the need**: A lot of tools have been developed already.
+It is often better to improve existing tools rather than to create new ones.
+Explore the tools below to get an idea of what exists and what the standards are.
-- **Ensure maintainability**: tools are developped for the long term, keep in mind that the initial developer may not be around 10 years down the line.
+- **Ensure maintainability**: Tools should be developed for the long term.
+Keep in mind that the initial developer may not be around 10 years down the line.
 Documentation is key.
-- **Easy adoption**: tools are successful only if they are easy to use.
+- **Easy adoption**: Tools are successful only if they are easy to use.
 Documentation is key once again.
 Provide examples on how to use them.
-- **Reliability**: confidence in the tool is needed for it to be used.
+- **Reliability**: Confidence in the tool is needed for it to be used by others.
 Demonstrate that your tool does what it should.
 Tests are not overrated.
-- **Visibility**: ensure that your tools are visible on the platforms use by the community.
-Add your tools to this list ([how to]({{ site.github_url}}){:target="_blank" rel="noreferrer"}), on the [COMSOC zenodo](https://zenodo.org/communities/comsoc){:target="_blank" rel="noreferrer"} organisation, etc...
+- **Visibility**: Ensure that your tools are visible on the platforms used by the community, such as the [COMSOC repository on Zenodo](https://zenodo.org/communities/comsoc){:target="_blank" rel="noreferrer"}.
+Add your tools to this list ([how to]({{ site.github_url}}){:target="_blank" rel="noreferrer"}).

-Below is a list of programming languages together with the number of tools using them.
-This can be used to determine suitable programming languages for future tools.
+Below is a list of programming languages together with the number of tools on this page that use them.
+This can be helpful to determine what might be a suitable programming languages for future tools.

 {% assign all_languages = "" | split: "" %}